 Throughout the year, Lancaster hosts a number of lively festivals.
 Lancaster Music Festival, Highest Point and the Jazz Festival are particularly anticipated, filling the streets with live music and dance.

 Student life at Lancaster is diverse, exciting and international.
-Here, you’ll be part of a welcoming college community, and you’ll have full support from our student services.
+Here, you’ll be part of a welcoming college community.
 Everything you need is on campus, from academic departments and health centres, to our cinema, arts venues and £20m sports centre.